NguyenThuan-data/Walmart_Sales_Analysis/README.md

 As a Data Science student, my goal was to move beyond theory and tackle a practical, end-to-end data analysis project.
 I chose to analyze this sales dataset to solve common business challenges, such as identifying top-performing products and pinpointing opportunities for growth.
 This project serves as a demonstration of my skills in data manipulation (Python), advanced querying (SQL), and extracting actionable insights that can drive business decisions.

-This project analyzes Walmart sales data to answer critical business questions and uncover actionable insights.
-The key objectives were to:
-- Identify the top 5 revenue-generating branches.
-- Determine peak shopping hours and days to optimize staff scheduling.
-- Categorize products by popularity and profitability to inform pricing and marketing strategy.
-- Analyze customer ratings to identify branches requiring service improvements.
-- Explore product bundling opportunities through market basket analysis.
-- Track month-over-month revenue growth to assess business performance.

 ## Project Step